Apple designers and programmers have hidden some fun Easter eggs—you just need to know where to look.

 Here's to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes — the ones who see things differently.
 They're not fond of rules and they have no respect for the status quo.
 You can praise them, disagree with them, quote them, disbelieve them, glorify, or vilify them.
 About the only thing that you can't do is ignore them.
 Because they change things.

-If you’re wondering, Kate is short for “KDE Advanced Text Editor” and John Appleseed is the alias of Mike Markkula, the first CEO of Apple Computer, Inc.
+If you’re wondering, Kate is short for “KDE Advanced Text Editor” and John Appleseed is the alias of Mike Markkula, the second CEO of Apple Computer, Inc.

 Your Mac can even play the role of therapist in your life.
 Just fire up Terminal (found in your Utilities folder) and type in “emacs” and hit enter when prompted.
 Then hit esc and X at the same time, and type “doctor” as a follow-up.